WHO IS THIS COURSE DESIGNED FOR?

 - Ability to use participatory approaches to facilitate meetings, discussions, organize communities and build networks to create social movements

-- Skills to manage community-based projects and organisations to build social movements
+- Skills to manage projects and organizations

 - Regular mindfulness practice in daily life working with one’s own emotions and relationships